bobmahalo/DTCC/APO.md

 Additional Public Offering or [[follow on offering]].
-A Follow-on Registered Offering  (FRO) is a registered offering of securities by a public company whose securities already trade in the secondary market.
+A Follow-on Registered Offering  (FRO) is a registered offering of securities by a public company whose securities already trade in the secondary market to raise additional capital.

 ![[Untitled 4 21.jpg]]